exercism/v3/languages/elixir/exercises/concept/bitstrings/.docs/after.md

 - If a language has [tail call optimization][recursion-tco], it often mitigates concerns of overflowing the function call stack.
 - In order to achieve [tail call recursion][recursion-tco] in Elixir, an accumulator is often required because of data immutability rules.

-  - An accumulator is variable that is passed along the recursive call keeping the current state of the recursive function _so far_ until the final result is returned in the base case.
+  - An accumulator is a variable that is passed along the recursive call keeping the current state of the recursive function _so far_ until the final result is returned in the base case.

   ```elixir
   # Count the length of a list without an accumulator